SPECIAL EDUCATION RECORDS

 Written consent must state which records are released, to whom they are released, and the reason for the release.

-The Authorization for Exchange of Information form is used by most agencies and allows multiple agencies to exchange information.
+The Authorization to Release and Exchange Information form is used by most agencies and allows multiple agencies to exchange information.

 Agencies providing any type of medical services may be covered under the rules of the Health Insurance Portability and Accountability Act (HIPAA).
 In order to comply with the HIPAA regulations, those agencies may require that their release forms be used.
 Therefore, if medical information is needed, an additional release from the medical facility may be required.
-If acceptable to a medical professional or institution, the Authorization for the Release of Health and/or Educational Information may be used.
+If acceptable to a medical professional or institution, the Authorization to Release and Exchange Information may be used.
 It is advisable for IEP teams to check with the medical professional or institution in advance regarding acceptable disclosure consent documentation.

 Disclosure to a Parent Representative Through a Personal Visit

 A representative of the parent(s) or eligible student may, with appropriate consent, inspect and review the records.

 Upon presentation of documented consent and proper identification, a request for information via personal visit shall be honored under the following conditions:

 - The visit is scheduled at a mutually agreed upon time or the AEA or LEA determines it is able to accommodate an unscheduled visit